shsagir/play-area-sync/docs/account.md

 #### Using 2FA with your Account

-Once 2FA is enabled with your fortrabbit Account, you'll need to enter the extra OTP code when logging or performing critical actions requiring a SUDO.
+Once 2FA is enabled with your fortrabbit Account, you'll need to enter the extra TOTP code when logging or performing critical actions requiring a SUDO.

 #### Recovering 2FA when second device is lost